CharityNavigator/irs990/README.md

 * **Preliminary views into the data.** We have provided several visualizations of the data, along with the R code used to generate it.
 [Click for more info.](http://placeholder.com)

+## Who should use this toolkit

+These tools were prepared for researchers, data scientists, and enthusiasts interested in exploring the IRS 990 database.
+These tools are partial and preliminary, but they can help get you over the hump if you've been stuck on this difficult-to-use dataset.
+You should **not** use this dataset as-is for legal investigations, policy decisions, or published findings without some scrutiny and careful cleaning.
+If you do polish things up, please consider contributing to this repository.

 ## Prerequisites

 These tools assume that you are comfortable working with SQL databases, and have at least a passing familiarity with Amazon Web Services and the Linux command line.
 Also, you must be willing to spend a modest amount of money to set up a copy of the smallest database, plus hourly hosting fees; expect to spend more on the large database or to build from scratch.
 The software we are providing is free; Amazon Web Services is not.